gautammanak1/Weather-Web/README.md

-# weather-web-app
+#Weather App

-simple web application to check the current weather state
+The Weather App is a web application that displays the current weather conditions for a given location.
+It allows users to search for weather information based on a specific location and provides real-time data fetched from the OpenWeatherMap API.

 ## API KEY